About the RRF Family of Schools, continued

 “I started getting my first breaks within six months of starting the Film Connection in the year 2000.
 It is much more practical and real-world than traditional film schools.
 I did my first two shorts the first year, and then got a great job as a production coordinator.
 Today, I have directed my first full-length feature film which is in Target, WalMart, and Hollywood Video and is being distributed by York Entertainment.
 I am now a mentor in New York City for Film Connection and have my own production company.” –Derek Cohen

 Over the last 23 years, more than 11,770 students have graduated from Recording Radio Film Connection programs, creating a vast alumni network worldwide.
-Founded in 1984, the Recording Radio Film Connection provides educational apprentice (extern) programs for the entertainment arts, including the film, radio, television and music recording industries.
+Founded in 1984, the Recording Radio Film Connection provides educational extern programs for the entertainment arts, including the film, radio, television and music recording industries.

 A fully recognized academic institution, the Recording Radio Film Connection programs are located in more than 250 U.S. cities in all fifty states.
-With corporate headquarters in Los Angeles, California and New York City, the Recording Radio Film Connection schools are unlike any others, as students learn from successful mentors in real world situations in real studio and film sets, as opposed to simulated classrooms.
+With corporate headquarters in Los Angeles, California and New York City, the Recording Radio Film Connection & CASA Schools are unlike any other, as students learn from successful mentors in real world situations in real studio and film sets, as opposed to simulated classrooms.

-With over 20 years experience in mentoring aspiring filmmakers, the Film Connection (http://www.filmconnection.com) prepares students like no other film school.
-Each student learns on-the-job from an industry professional as an apprentice (extern) in an actual film production company or on a real film set.
+With over 20 years’ experience in mentoring aspiring filmmakers, the Film Connection (http://www.filmconnection.com/) prepares students unlike any other film school or film school alternative.
+Each student learns on-the-job from an industry professional as an extern in an actual film production company or on a real film set.
 Teachers are working pros who train students one-on-one.